 - The writing, poetry, music or art of any family member can be a starting point for the shared family story.

 - The media, be it the news, a documentary, or a film, can be a very important way to begin a family dialogue.

 - Experts suggest that when a film or book carries similar events and evokes feelings of trauma or loss, discussion about it becomes a way to re-visit, identify, narrate and assimilate the unspeakable aspect of trauma “ at a distance.”

 - As a start, it may be much easier to speak about the characters of fiction than to speak about oneself or one’s family.

 The Balanced Family Story

-When a family can find the words to what they have suffered, they find themselves again.
-They make living in the present and looking toward the future possible.
-They change their legacy from one of pain to one of hope.
+When a family can find the words for what they have faced, they begin to find themselves again.
+They change their legacy to one of hope.